-A. The nature of the activities to be conducted, or the purposes to be promoted or carried out by the corporation, shall be exclusively charitable, scientific and educational within the meaning of Section 501(c)(3) of the Internal Revenue Code of 1954 (the "Code"), as the same may be amended from time to time, and shall include the following:

-- 1. To develop, implement, administer, review, monitor and evaluate projects and programs to prepare youth and unskilled/skilled adults for entry/reentry into the labor force and to afford job training to those economically disadvantaged individuals and other individuals facing serious barriers to employment who are in special need of such training to obtain/maintain productive employment. - 2.
-To solicit, receive and accept public and private gifts, trusts, donations, grants, loans and other sources of funding to promote the purposes of the corporation; and generally to do and perform such other acts and to exercise such other powers as may be authorized or permitted under the laws of the State of Connecticut to promote and attain the purposes set forth herein. - 3.
-To carry out such responsibilities as are, or may in the future be, assigned to local Workforce Development Boards under the Workforce Innovation and Opportunity Act, PL 113-128, or any amendments or succession legislation thereto, and to set policy for the portion of the statewide workforce development system within the Eastern Connecticut Workforce Development Area (as hereinafter defined), and in such capacity to operate as the Eastern Connecticut Workforce Board, Inc. referenced in the Intergovernmental Agreement (as hereinafter defined)and defer to, coordinate with and/or assist the Council (as hereinafter defined) in complying with all of the requirements of the Intergovernmental Agreement as if the corporation were a signatory thereto. - 4.
-To engage in any lawful act or activity for which a corporation may be organized under the Nonstock Corporation Act of the State of Connecticut.
+- A. The nature of the activities to be conducted, or the purposes to be promoted or carried out by the corporation, shall be exclusively charitable, scientific, and educational within the meaning of Section 501(c)(3) of the Internal Revenue Code of 1954 (the "Code"), as the same may be amended from time to time, and shall include the following: - 1.
+To develop, implement, administer, review, monitor, and evaluate projects and programs to prepare youth and unskilled/skilled adults for entry/reentry into the labor force and to afford job training to those economically disadvantaged individuals and other individuals facing serious barriers to employment who are in special need of such training to obtain/maintain productive employment. - 2.
+To solicit, receive, and accept public and private gifts, trusts, donations, grants, loans, and other sources of funding to promote the purposes of the corporation; and generally, to do and perform such other acts and to exercise such other powers as may be authorized or permitted under the laws of the State of Connecticut to promote and attain the purposes set forth herein.

-- 5. The corporation shall operate under authorities set forth in the Workforce Innovation and Opportunity Act, PL 113-128, and relevant sections of Connecticut Public Act No. 99-195, An Act Concerning Education, Employment and Job Training Programs (the "Acts"), and the Agreement Among Chief Elected Officials for the Eastern Connecticut Workforce Development Area, effective July 1, 2015, or any amendments thereto (the "Intergovernmental Agreement"). - B. EWIB maintains a vision that Eastern Connecticut will create and sustain the global economy's most-skilled, highest-productive workforce, capable of pursuing rewarding careers, such that every business has access to a qualified, skilled, job-ready workforce. - C. The mission of the corporation shall be to establish and oversee a seamless system of workforce services that: - Creatively meets the needs of employers, employees, job seekers, and the region. - Partners with appropriate operating units of the State of Connecticut, the two Councils of Governments within the Eastern Connecticut Workforce Development Area, the designated partner of the American Job Center(s) (as defined in the Acts) for the Eastern Connecticut Workforce Development Area, employers, and organizations representative of education, business, industry, and labor. - Utilizes state-of-the-art concepts and approaches. - Promotes performance-based outcomes. - Maximizes and leverages multiple sources of funding.
+- 3. To carry out such responsibilities as are, or may in the future be, assigned to local Workforce Development Boards under the Workforce Innovation and Opportunity Act, PL 113-128, or any amendments or succession legislation thereto, and to set policy for the portion of the statewide workforce development system within the Eastern Connecticut Workforce Development Area (as hereinafter defined), and in such capacity to operate as the Eastern Connecticut Workforce Investment Board, Inc. referenced in the Intergovernmental Agreement (as hereinafter defined) and defer to, coordinate with, and/or assist the Council (as hereinafter defined) in complying with all of the requirements of the Intergovernmental Agreement as if the corporation were a signatory thereto. - 4.
+To engage in any lawful act or activity for which a corporation may be organized under the Nonstock Corporation Act of the State of Connecticut. - 5.
+The corporation shall operate under authorities set forth in the Workforce Innovation and Opportunity Act, PL 113-128, and relevant sections of Connecticut Public Act No. 99-195, An Act Concerning Education, Employment and Job Training Programs (the "Acts"), and the Agreement Among Chief Elected Officials for the Eastern Connecticut Workforce Development Area, effective July 1, 2015, or any amendments thereto (the "Intergovernmental Agreement"). - B. EWIB maintains a vision that: Every Eastern Connecticut worker has the preparation and opportunities needed to achieve a living-wage career.
+Every Eastern Connecticut business has the workers needed to thrive.